michaelconant/MoreTrinketSlots/README.md

 ### Adding a drop for a boss
 Any mob with a `privateLootTable` can be given a drop to increase trinkets, even bosses from other mods.
 All you need to do is find the `stringID` for the mob or it's complete class name.
-Finding the `stringID` is much simple, all you need to do is the following:
+Finding the `stringID` is much more simple, all you need to do is the following:
 1. go into a world that has cheats enabled
    - cheats can by entering `/allowcheats` twice in the chat
 2. open the cheat menu by pressing F10